-• The management team understood their legal obligations, including conditions of CQC registration and those of other organisations.
-We found the service was well-organised, with clear lines of responsibility and accountability.

-• The registered manager and staff were experienced, knowledgeable and familiar with the needs of people they supported.
+- The registered manager understood their legal obligations, including conditions of CQC registration and those of other organisations.
+We found the service was well-organised. - The registered manager and staff were experienced, knowledgeable and familiar with the needs of people they supported.
 Staff were enthusiastic about their working roles.
-All staff had a clear understanding of their job roles and how to provide high-quality care.
-One person commented of the service they received, "I can't rate it highly enough."
-A relative told us, "It's brilliant.
-They go out of their way for you."
+Staff had a clear understanding of their job roles and how to provide high-quality care.